verdaccio/verdaccio/test/README.md

 Unit test aims to test the CLI API and the Web API.
 The configuration file is located `jest.config.js`.

+> Unit testing do not need pre-compile code, jest will catch any change done to the `{root}/src` files.

 #### Testing an endpoint

 We have prepared a template `test/unit/api/api.__test.template.spec.js` that you can follow to create your own unit test.
+Only the test are prefixed with `.spec.js` will be catch by jest.

-Feel free to suggest improvements to the template, there is still a lot of room for improvement.
+> Feel free to suggest improvements to the template, there is still a lot of room for improvement.

+We recommend the following approach when you create a unit test:

+* For new utilities, we recommend create a new spec.
+* For existing utitlities, if the method is already being tested, just add a new `test()` block.
+* Notice that all api spec files are prefixed with `api.[feature].spec.js`, we recommend follow the same approach. eg: `api.[deprecate].spec.js`.
+* Don't mix utilities with API test.

 ### Functional Test

+The functional test aims to run only **cli endpoint** and **web point** real request to an existing and compiled verdaccio server running.

+> Be aware if you change something in the `{root}/src` source code, you must run `yarn code:build` before be able see your changes, functional test uses transpiled code.

+All tests must be included in the `test/functional/index.spec.js` file, wich bootstrap the whole process.

+The jest configuration file is defined in `test/jest.config.functional.js`.
+The configuration will create a custom environment launching 3 verdaccio servers with different configurations.

+The servers are linked as follows.

+* Server 1
+ * -> Server 2
+ * -> Server 3
+* Server 2
+ * -> Server 1
+* Server 3
+  * -> Server 2
+  * -> Server 1

+Server 1 runs on port `55551`, Server 2 on port `55552` and Server 3 on port `55553`.

+> If you have the need to increase the number of servers running, it is possible, but please discuss with the team before go in that path.

 ### E2E Test